show-wave/docker-php-built-in-webserver/readme.md

 ```

 5. Run the PHP Application container using the following command:
+   (you can use sh or bash or anything)

 ```
-docker exec -it <php-app-container> sh(or bash or any)
+docker exec -it <container_name> sh
 ```

 6. Generate autoload files using Composer:

 ```
-run composer dump-autoload
+composer dump-autoload
 ```

 7. Exit PHP container: